gwmod/nlmod/paper/paper.md

 `FloPy` [@bakker_flopy_2016;@hughes_flopy_2024] is used for creating and running the MODFLOW-based groundwater flow, transport and particle tracking models.

 # Statement of need
-Building, running and modifying groundwater models is often a time consuming, error prone task.
-Finding, cleaning and discretizing the data usually takes the majority of the time leaving less resources for analyzing, discussing and evaluating model outcomes.
-As a result the effect of assumptions and model decisions on the outcomes is often lacking.
-Illustrative of this is the study of [@Melsen_2022] who found that "Experience from colleagues" is the most popular motivation for modelling decisions.
+As groundwater systems face increasing pressure from climate change and overuse, the ability to rapidly develop fit-for-purpose models with the latest open data is essential for decision making and sustainable water management.
+Building, running and modifying groundwater models is often a time-consuming, error prone task.
+Finding, cleaning and discretizing the data usually takes the majority of the time leaving less for analyzing, discussing and evaluating model outcomes.
+As a result, the effect of assumptions and model decisions on outcomes is often unknown.
+Not surprisingly, a major motivation for modelling decisions is "Experience from colleagues" [@Melsen_2022] rather than a scientific assessment of the pros and cons in relation to the desired model performance.

-The goal of NLMOD is to reduce the development time and errors in the data preparation.
-Therefore allowing the modeller to invest their time in evaluating model results, estimating parameter values and assessing the effect of their assumptions.
+One of the goals of NLMOD is to reduce development time and minimize errors during data collection and preparation.
+This allows modellers to focus on evaluating results, estimating parameter values, and assessing the impact of their assumptions.
+In addition, NLMOD provides tools for parameter estimation, comparison with measurements, and cross-comparison between models.
 Meanwhile scripting these steps, from downloading data to building groundwater models, makes these models more reproducible and transparent.
-As groundwater systems face increasing pressure from climate change and overuse, the ability to rapidly develop fit-for-purpose models with the latest open data is essential for decision making and sustainable water management.

 # Workflow from open data to groundwater model
-An nlmod script to build a groundwater flow model contain these steps:
+In general, a NLMOD script to build a groundwater flow model contains these steps:
-1. Download relevant data within a certain extent from available online sources and gather data from local sources.
+1. Download relevant data within a defined spatial extent from available online sources, and gather additional data from local sources.
-2. Specify spatial and temporal model dimensions and discritize the data from step 1.
-Store all raster data in a single model dataset and vector data in a `geopandas.GeoDataFrame`.
+2. Specify spatial and temporal model dimensions, discretize the collected data and store raster data in a single model dataset and vector data in geodataframes.
 3. Build and run a groundwater flow model from the model dataset and geodataframes using the flopy package.
-4. Post process model results.
+4. Post-process model results.

-## Downloading and integrating open data: `nlmod.read`
+## Downloading open data: `nlmod.read`
-The `nlmod.read` module supports downloading relevant geohydrological data from public sources. reprojecting it to fit the model grid, and adding it directly to the `xarray.Dataset`.
-Raster data is stored in `xarray.Dataset` [@hoyer_xarray_2017], vector data in `geopandas.GeoDataFrame` [@bossche_geopandas_2025].
-These public sources can be very broad such as digital terrain models [@AHN], large-scale base maps [@BGT], bathymetry models, geological or geomorphological schematizations [@REGIS;@GEOTOP;@BOFEK;@BRO], meteorological datasets [@KNMI] etc.
+The `nlmod.read` module supports downloading relevant geohydrological data from public sources.
+Raster data is stored in a `xarray.Dataset` [@hoyer_xarray_2017], vector data in a `geopandas.GeoDataFrame` [@bossche_geopandas_2025].
+These public data sources can be very broad such as digital terrain models [@AHN], large-scale base maps [@BGT], bathymetry models, geological or geomorphological schematizations [@REGIS;@GEOTOP;@BOFEK;@BRO], meteorological datasets [@KNMI] etc.

 At the moment, predominantly open data sources from the Netherlands are supported.
 However, users can (download and) add any local dataset manually.